Applying to scientist program

 • We will consider applications from previously funded CADC Scientists or Scientists previously funded by other RCMAR centers, but will give preference to new applicants.
 Scientists may not concurrently hold two RCMAR pilot awards.

-1. Health promotion and healthy aging topics;
+1. Health promotion and healthy aging topics including life course events or circumstances that impact aging;

-3. Cognitive function among minority older adults;
+3. Cognitive function among older adults;

 4. Studies of aging and the arts (e.g., music, dance, art);